Syrians cheer on extraordinary rescues in the earthquake's dire aftermath

 "The situation remains grim in north-west Syria where only five percent of reported sites are being covered by search and rescue," the U.N.'s Office for the Coordination of Humanitarian Affairs said in a report.

+Extensive road damage along the one and only border crossing the U.N. uses had caused delays.

+"More help is on the way, but much more, much more is needed," U.N.
+Secretary-General António Guterres said.

-People are digging with their own hands in many areas, but the situation is particularly dire in northwestern Syria, where there is little heavy machinery to lift rubble.
-Power outages have resulted in fuel shortages in hospitals.
+People are still digging with their own hands in many areas, but the situation is particularly dire in northwestern Syria, where there is little heavy machinery to lift rubble.
+Hospitals struggle with power outages and fuel shortages.

-The U.N. has plans to use one border crossing from Turkey into the area starting Thursday after delays caused by road damage.
+The White Helmets civil defense group that works in this opposition-held part of Syria said incoming U.N. aid does not include equipment for search and rescue efforts.

+"We are disappointed at a time when we are desperate for equipment that will help us save lives from under the rubble," the group said in a statement on Twitter.

 Aya Batrawy reported from Dubai, United Arab Emirates.